liudonghua/resume/ReadMe.en.md

 ---

-### SSH Reverse Controller Platform for Mass Embedded Devices[github](https://githubcom/liudonghua/sshtunnel)
+### SSH Reverse Controller Platform for Mass Embedded Devices [github](https://githubcom/liudonghua/sshtunnel)

 - I belive that is most simple solution for remote control mass embedded linux devices.
-- I reSSH Reverse Controller Platform for Mass Embedded Devices.But we have a lot of devices needed to remote controlling.
+- I refrenced SSH Reverse Controller Platform for Mass Embedded Devices.But we have a lot of devices needed to remote controlling.
-- After trying, failing, I finally found a shortcut method with a inspiration whthin a week.
+- After trying, after failing, I finally found a shortcut method with a inspiration whthin a week.
-- The original solution included PHP code which and was always a stumbling block in my heart.
+- The original solution included PHP code which was always a stumbling block in my heart.
 On the eve of the China Christmas, I had nothing to do and tried to remove this burden.
 In less than a day, I finally succeeded, and it was guaranteed to be compatible with the original interface.
 Only the proxy server was changed, and the endpoints did not need to be changed.

 ---